 Rowers with a disability who want to race either indoor or on the water will need to go through British Rowing’s classification system.

-British Rowing adopts the International Rowing Federation (FISA) Para-Rowing system of classification which places rowers into classes according to how much their impairment impacts rowing.
+British Rowing adopts the International Rowing Federation (World Rowing) Para-Rowing system of classification which places rowers into sport classes according to how much their impairment impacts rowing.

-Rowers who have a disability but do not meet the British Rowing Classification criteria may be eligible for a Rowability Grouping.
-These classes are accepted at events that offer Rowability:
+Rowers who have a disability but do not meet the Para-Rowing eligibility criteria may be eligible for an Adaptive Rowing Classification.
+These classes are accepted at events that offer Adaptive Rowing Competition

-A classified Para-Rower can race in the corresponding Rowability Grouping, but a Rowability rower cannot race as a British Rowing classified Para-Rower.
+A classified Para-rower can race in the corresponding Adaptive Rowing event, but an athlete with an Adaptive Rowing classification cannot race as a British Rowing classified Para-rower.

 Applying for Adaptive Classification

 If you would like more information around applying for adaptive classification, please see this document.